h0tbird/coreseed/README.md

 |[Vagrant](https://github.com/h0tbird/coreseed/blob/master/docs/vagrant.md)|[Packet.net](https://github.com/h0tbird/coreseed/blob/master/docs/packet.md)|[Amazon EC2](https://github.com/h0tbird/coreseed/blob/master/docs/ec2.md)|[Google GCE]()|[Digital Ocean]()|

 ## 3. Pre-flight checklist
 Once you have deployed the infrastructure, run sanity checks to evaluate whether the cluster is ready for normal operation.
-Use the `edge-1` node if you are in the cloud or the `master-1` if you are using Vagrant:
+Use the `edge-1` node if you are in the cloud or the `master-1` node if you are using Vagrant and you decided not to deploy an `edge` node:

 ```bash
 marc@desk-1 ~ $ ssh -A core@edge-1.ext.<your-ns1-managed-public-domain>